- I'm new to Highline. How do I get my student in the Highly Capable program?

 - Project-Based Learning- opportunities are provided for students to acquire deeper knowledge through exploration of real-world challenges and problems across content areas driven by student interest.

-- Advanced Level Curriculum and Resources-math and literacy instructed at more advanced levels when appropriate.
+- Advanced Level Curriculum and Resources-math and literacy extended to more advanced levels when appropriate.

 - Independent Learning Opportunities-students identify areas of interest for in-depth study by analysis, critique and presentation of their learning, facilitated by their classroom teacher.

 - Practice of Higher-Level Thinking Skills- such as analysis, creativity and evaluation in various content areas

 - Peer Learning Model-provides students with an opportunity to learn with peers who are also receiving highly capable services.

 The Highly Capable Student Learning Plan provides 2nd-5th grade students an option offered at a student’s neighborhood school in their general education classroom by their teacher.
 Accommodations may include differentiated curriculum and instruction, intentional student groups or accelerated content area instruction for a portion of their school day.